 Related legal acts

-ECB legal acts on foreign reserves, as published in the Official Journal of the European Union, are available on the "Legal framework" pages of the ECB’s website.
+ECB legal acts on foreign reserves, as published in the Official Journal of the European Union, are available on the dedicated "Legal framework" section of EUR-Lex.

 Related press releases

 Press releases on the ECB’s gold sales and the Joint Statement on Gold are available in the "Media" section of the ECB’s website.